SuperiormonLBJ/Weather-Data-Aggregation-Service/README.md

 - **Smart Caching**: In-memory cache for fast read
 - **Input Validation**: Validate on input, ensuring backend safety
 - **Fault Tolerance**: Service continues even when some providers fail with proper logging and error handling
-- **Rate Limiting**: Token bucket algorithm prevents API quota exhaustion for OpenWeatherMap (60calls/min)
+- **Rate Limiting**: Token bucket algorithm prevents API quota exhaustion for all providers
 - **Global Support**: Accepts either city names and coordinates worldwide, even for OpenMeteo it will be able to take cityname now (By default only takes coordinates)
 - **Weather Condition Standardization**: Converts different weather description from multi providers into a standard mapping list
 - **Deployable Dockerfile**: Wrap up reuqired dependencies into portable docker image